Kalamu: Residence

 Housing in Kalamu reflects a mix of formal and informal structures.
 While some planned areas exhibit systematic cadastral organization and stratified layouts, rapid urban sprawl and insufficient housing availability have precipitated the rise of informal settlements, particularly in flood-prone and marshy terrains.
 Initially envisioned as green spaces, many of these areas have been occupied, creating densely packed living conditions.
 In the 1960s, the Office des Cités Africaines (OCA) erected residential units in Kalamu to accommodate small families.
 Over time, these accommodations have become overcrowded, often housing an average of seven people within confined spaces of 25 square meters.
 In response to increasing housing demands, extensive self-built developments have proliferated, predominantly along riverbanks.
 This self-directed construction has significantly intensified housing density, particularly among economically disadvantaged residents.

-Unregulated building practices have given rise to a complex residential landscape, especially in "non aedificandi" zones, which were traditionally designated as unfit or restricted for construction.
+Unregulated building practices have given rise to a complex residential landscape, especially in Non ædificandi zones, which were traditionally designated as unfit or restricted for construction.
 Heightened rental speculation has led to the fragmentation of plots into smaller "half-plot" configurations, creating densely packed residential groupings within what were initially single-family plots.
 Certain buildings are constructed to house multiple families within one structure, a trend magnified by rural migration as people from neighboring villages relocate to Gombe seeking employment, healthcare, and other urban amenities.